-An employer must give an employee who elects for the 50/50 section information on the effect on that person's likely benefits from the 2014 Scheme.
+An employer must give an employee who elects for the 50/50 section information on the effect of that election on the benefits they will build up in the 2014 Scheme.

-The Scheme regulations do not require a form to be completed to move between sections.
-It may be advisable to use one as the employer will be required to:
+The Scheme regulations do not require that a member completes a form to move between sections.
+It may be advisable to use one as the employer will have to: